Lou Qinjian: Shaanxi Province

 In August 2010 Lou Qinjian was transferred from the national government to Shaanxi province, where he became a Vice Governor.
 In December 2012 he was appointed acting governor, replacing Zhao Zhengyong, who was promoted to Communist Party Chief of the province.
 In January 2013 Lou was elected Governor by the Shaanxi Provincial Congress.
 On 27 March 2016, he was elevated to Communist Party Chief of Shaanxi, again succeeding Zhao.

 Jiangsu Province

 In October 2017, Lou was transferred to Jiangsu Province, and appointed as the Party Chief.

-Lou is a full member of the 19th Central Committee of the CPC.
-He has also served as an alternate member of the 18th Central Committee, deputy to the 16th, 17th and 18th National Congress of the CPC, deputy to the 12th Shaanxi Provincial Congress of the CPC, and deputy to the 11th Shaanxi Provincial People's Congress.
+Lou is a full member of the 19th Central Committee of the CCP.
+He has also served as an alternate of the 18th Central Committee, deputy to the 16th, 17th and 18th National Congress of the CCP, deputy to the 12th Shaanxi Provincial Congress of the CCP, and deputy to the 11th Shaanxi Provincial People's Congress.

 Central government

 On 23 October 2021, he was appointed vice chairperson of the National People's Congress Financial and Economic Affairs Committee.

+In March 2023, he was elected as a member of the Standing Committee of the 14th National People's Congress and Chairman of the Foreign Affairs Committee during the first session of the 14th National People's Congress.

+In March 2024, he served as the spokesperson of the National People's Congress.